 The analog/digital converter used is the ADS1263 chip from Texas Instruments, which performs sampling with a 32 bit resolution at very high speed, then applies a selective numeric filter to subtract the surrounding noise at 50Hz or 60Hz caused by the electrical distribution networks present in all buildings.
 To obtain the announced absolute accuracy, we added to it an external voltage reference which is ultra-stable over the entire temperature range.

-In the opposite to other analog voltage sensors, the voltage measure performed by the Yocto-MaxiMicroVolt-Rx is not truly insulated from the USB bus: measured signals must be located in a range of 2.5 V above the ground of the USB bus.
+In the opposite to other analog voltage sensors, the voltage measure performed by the Yocto-MaxiMicroVolt-Rx is not truly isolated from the USB bus: measured signals must be located in a range of 2.5 V above the ground of the USB bus.
 However, it's a differential measure: the voltage to be measured is given by two independent wires, each of them can float freely on this range, and the Yocto-MaxiMicroVolt-Rx measures the difference between the two potentials, positive or negative.
 You can even measure four pairs of independent (differential) inputs, the measure is performed alternately on each of the channels.

 The Yocto-MaxiMicroVolt-Rx was designed in particular to accurately measure low voltages produced by electrochemical sensors, such as gas sensors.
 Several additional features have been included in the sensor for this purpose, which may be useful to you: